-LIMITATION / ASSUMPTION UNCERTAINTY Water source is Water will be acquired from existing sources on site (sites yet to be defined - Refer Fig 10). unconfirmed If this is not possible, a borehole will be drilled, and the required permit shall be obtained from MAWF.
-Number of access roads The number and length of access roads required to reach drill sites is unknown at this point. and temporary drill While every effort will be made to minimize environmental damage, in some cases it will be campsites. necessary to clear some bush to create small roads as it may be required for equipment to reach the site and for temporary campsites.
+LIMITATION / UNCERTAINTY ASSUMPTION Water source is unconfirmed Water will be acquired from existing sources on site (sites yet to be defined - Refer Fig 10).
+If this is not possible, a borehole will be drilled, and the required permit shall be obtained from MAWF.
+Number of access roads and temporary The number and length of access roads required to reach drill sites is drill campsites. unknown at this point.
+While every effort will be made to minimize environmental damage, in some cases it will be necessary to clear some bush to create small roads may be required for equipment to reach the site and for temporary campsites.
 Once other stages of the prospecting programme are complete this information will be available.